twitter/finatra/_sources/user-guide/json/index.rst.txt

 -----------------------------------------

 The |FinatraCaseClassDeserializer|_ provides a fair amount of utility but can not and does not support all Jackson Annotations.
-In a lot of cases the behavior of supporting a Jackson Annotation can at times be ambiguous (or even nonsensical), especially when it comes to combining Jackson Annotations and injectable field annotations.
+The behavior of supporting a Jackson Annotation can at times be ambiguous (or even nonsensical), especially when it comes to combining Jackson Annotations and injectable field annotations.

 Java Enums
 ----------